 Our organization creates and updates the documented information with the "BTA-KYS000002 Document Process".
 Emphasis is placed on the simplicity and functionality of the documented information as much as possible.
 The relevant management representatives determine the format for the information that must have a certain format due to the process and publish it electronically.
-The definition and explanations of the documented information in the format are made.
-Before the documents constituting the documented information are disposed of, their suitability and adequacy are reviewed and approved in the route specified in the document process.
+The definition and explanations of the documented information are disposed of, their suitability and adequacy are reviewed and approved in the route specified in the document process.
 While creating any document and/or updating a previously created document within our organization, the issues in the Document Process are acted upon.
 Title, Revision, Date, Prepared, Approved etc. of each document. matters are taken into account.
 A document cannot be created and/or unpublished without the knowledge of the Information Security Manager.